World Cup Viewer’s Guide: Neymar expected to play for Brazil | Times Leader

 Click here to subscribe today or Login.

-DOHA, Qatar (AP) — Welcome back, Neymar, at just the right time at the
+DOHA, Qatar — Welcome back, Neymar, at just the right time at the World Cup.

 Neymar seemed healthy in training before Monday’s game against South Korea in the round of 16.
 The forward missed the final two matches of the group stage after injuring his right ankle in the opening game win over Serbia.